 Learn to be a stand-up comedian

-Which is one of the benefits of being a graduate of the School of Hard Knock Knocks.
+Which is one of the benefits of being a graduate of the Hard Knock Knocks.
 Not left out to dry after graduating, instead those that complete the five-night course, whether in Adelaide, Melbourne or Sydney, are invited back (and paid!) to perform at Punchlines Comedy Club, Adelaide Fringe Festival and Melbourne International Comedy Festival (MICF).
 And they get to perform with some of Australia’s best – like the afore mentioned Nelson Twins, who have just returned from performing on a special episode of Britain’s Got Talent’s, The Champions, Richard Stubbs, known for his comedy on stage, TV and radio, and regular at the MICF Gala, Jeff Green.

 Which leads us back to the Australian comedy circuit.
-Many of the School of Hard Knock Knocks’ graduates have taken their honed skills, newly acquired personal connections, and love of comedy and regularly tour.
+Many of the Hard Knock Knocks’ graduates have taken their honed skills, newly acquired personal connections, and love of comedy and regularly tour.
 Take for example, alumni Gavin Sempel, who featured on ‘Australia’s Got Talent‘, Jarryd Goundrey, Kim Da Cruz, as well as their good friend, Billy Stiles, who collectively tour as ‘On the Road Comedy’.
 Or Matt O’Neill, who is regularly performing at The Comic’s Lounge, and has even opened for Steve Hughes.
 Or Lee Ton, Clare Elizabeth Dea, Peter Murphy and Judy Stutz, who are all performing at the Melbourne Fringe in 2019.
-In short, the School of Hard Knock Knocks was a springboard for their comedy career.
+In short, the Hard Knock Knocks was a springboard for their comedy career.

 So what’s stopping you?
 Performing stand-up comedy is no longer a lonely, late night slog at open mic rooms around the city.
-With the School of Hard Knock Knocks, you can be launching your comedy career, and hitting the Australian comedy circuit in months!
+With the Hard Knock Knocks, you can be launching your comedy career, and hitting the Australian comedy circuit in months!